amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 > A cookie's port is either null or a 16-bit unsigned integer.
 It is initially null.

 For port matching algorithms below will be updated to compare integers to ensure port values match.
 Pre-existing cookies with unspecified "port" will have a null value.
-This value will cause the cookie to be treated with legacy behavior.
+This value will cause the cookie to be treated with legacy behavior (The cookie will not be bound to port).

 Example: